martinthomson/http-miser/draft-thomson-http-content-signature.md

 keyid:

 : This parameter identifies the key that was used to produce the signature.
-  This could identify a key that is carried in the Encryption-Key header field.
+  This could identify a key that is carried in the Crypto-Key header field.
   This parameter can always be provided together with other parameters.

 p256ecdsa: